Model order reduction via Lie groups: Numerical Examples

 \subsection{Discussion}

 The results in Section~\ref{ssec:rigid-pointcloud} show that a MORLie ROM on a Lie group $SE(3)$ was successfully fit to pointcloud data undergoing a rigid motion, without assuming prior knowledge of the particular Lie group.
 Figure~\ref{sfig:rigidcloud_error_and_svd_d} shows that the dimension of the identified Lie group, 6, reflects in the singular values of the reduced snapshot matrix.
+Instead, Section~\ref{sssec:naive-POD-rigid-pointcloud} and Figure~\ref{sfig:rigidcloud_error_and_svd_c} show that $9(N_j+1)+3 = 93$ terms are required to capture most complexity of the data with a naive POD.
+Given more complicated underlying group dynamics requiring larger batches of experimental point cloud data, this is expected to make a naive POD unfeasible for data-based ROM identification~--~increasing the number of experiments should increase ROM accuracy, not the number of terms required.

-Instead, Figure~\ref{sfig:rigidcloud_error_and_svd_c} shows that around 93 terms are required to capture most complexity of the data using POD.
-However, we note that the twist $\widetilde{T}(t)$ had to be chosen of sufficient complexity for Algorithm~\ref{app:alg_subalgebra_search} to correctly identify the subalgebra $se(3)$.
+We further note that the twist $\widetilde{T}(t)$ had to be chosen of sufficient complexity for Algorithm~\ref{app:alg_subalgebra_search} to correctly identify the subalgebra $se(3)$.
 For increasing measurement noise, the Algorithm became less reliable and no longer identified $se(3)$ correctly, instead terminating at $\textnormal{aff}(3)$.
 Future work may investigate more robust version of Algorithm~\ref{app:alg_subalgebra_search}.
 Similarly, identifying $se(3)$ from Algorithm~\ref{app:alg_subalgebra_search} still required expert knowledge, because the resulting basis elements are non-standard.
 This may be improved by e.g., comparing the identified sub-algebra against a library of subalgebras.

 The results in Section~\ref{ssec:sheering-pointclouds} show that a MORLie ROM on a Lie group $\textnormal{Aff}^2(3)$ can be identified even when there are multiple affinely deforming and moving clusters of particles, and also when there is some overlap between the clusters.
 This is a first step towards more complex group-actions on clusters of particles, in which non-affine group actions may be considered.